GRousselet/decinter/README.md

 Preprint = <URL>

 Code to reproduce the figures, analyses and simulations in the article.
-The data, knitted notebooks and figures in pdf format are available here:
+The data, knitted notebooks and figures in pdf format are available on [figshare](https://doi.org/10.6084/m9.figshare.22927520.v1).
-DOI: 10.6084/m9.figshare.22927520

 The main functions are illustrated in the notebook `examples.Rmd`.